 Tunbridge Wells House Transformation

-We have added two new bedrooms as a first floor extension and created a large kitchen and family area with a high vaulted ceiling that includes a south facing light scoop.
+We work in 3D all time and so we made a 3D model of the existing building, then altered that to add two extra bedrooms in a new first floor to the existing single storey wing a and created a large kitchen and family area with a high vaulted ceiling that includes a south facing light scoop.
 We have also used the staircase to create a double height space with large windows looking directly into the adjoining woodland.

 Planning consent was obtained in only 8 weeks and construction work was completed ahead of schedule using one of our regular contractors who are skilled at implementing our designs at the quality and cost needed.